Life Coach Training Frequently Asked Questions

 Certainly not!
 Participants in our programs span age ranges from early twenties to late sixties and beyond.
 Age matters not in coaching.
 Skill, intention, presence, and service supersede years, few or many.

 The in-person retreat is one of the most important elements of the training, reported by many students as a highlight of the course.
-At the in-person training you will connect with the other students and enjoy many interactive skill-building sessions.
-For that reason we do require all participants to attend in-person.
+At the in-person training, you will connect with your peers and enjoy many interactive skill-building sessions.
+For that reason we require all participants to attend in person.
 We have had students come from Australia, Europe, Asia, and many places around the globe, to their satisfaction and delight.

 Do I have to stay onsite for the retreat?
 What is the estimated cost of the accommodations and meals during the in person training?